FCRA Compliance Guide for Data Furnishers

 - Accept disputes orally, in writing, or electronically

-- Update credit bureaus if investigation reveals inaccuracies
+- Update credit bureaus if the investigation reveals inaccuracies

-- Do not report information solely because consumer disputes it (if you reasonably believe it's accurate)
+- Do not report information solely because the consumer disputes it, if you reasonably believe it to be accurate

 4. Negative Information Notification